askmike/gekko/docs/strategies/creating_a_strategy.md

 ### Configurables

 You can create configurable parameters for your method which allows you to adjust the behaviour for your trading method.
 This way you can create one method but have different implementations running at the same time on different markets.
-You can achieve this by creating some parameters which can be changed in the config.js file:
+You can achieve this by creating some parameters which can be changed in the `config/strategies` directory:

     // custom settings:
     config.custom = {